ssprojects/ss_lab/index.md

 ---
 layout: default
-title: Introduction
+title: Hello!
 ---

-# Who?

-We are a team of researchers working on Machine Learning problems hosted by Computer Science Department of IIT Bombay.

-People of our team are listed on the [team page](./team.html)

-# What?
+Welcome to the webpage of Prof. Sunita's Machine Learning lab at [Computer Science Department](cse.iitb.ac.in/) of [IIT Bombay](https://www.iitb.ac.in/).
-Information about ongoing and past projects can be found on the [projects page](./projects.html)
+More information about our research themes and the projects can be found on the [projects page](./projects.html).
+Present and past members of our team can be found on this [page](./team.html)